Volumetric Benchmarking of Error Mitigation with Qermit: Conclusions and Outlook

 In this setup, we compare the performance of ZNE and CDR implementations on current superconducting hardware.
 We show how noise in real devices places even stronger constraints on the scalability of error mitigation than theoretical lower bounds as for example derived in \cite{takagi2021fundamental} or determined from classical noisy simulations \cite{bultrini2021unifying}.
 Qualitatively, we found that even for a low total shot budget ($\approx 10^5$ per mitigated expected value) CDR generally outperforms ZNE on structured Pauli circuits and slightly underperforms on random SU(4) circuits.
 This generic behaviour is captured by the emulation which includes depolarisation, thermal relaxation and readout in the noise model as well as the device's architecture.
 However, emulation largely overestimates the performance with successful mitigation for significantly larger circuit sizes compared to those accessible with real hardware.
 In contrast, a simplified depolarising noise model without connectivity constraints fails to predict even qualitative features of error mitigation performance.

 On real hardware, we find that for circuits of the same type and depth the relative error of mitigation can vary extensively.
 Often, it results in unsuccessful mitigation in the worst case even when on average the error in the expectation value is reduced by an order of magnitude.
 We run the same benchmarks on two superconducting devices with the same connectivity and comparable calibration data and find a high level of variability in the performance of both error mitigation methods.
-This was particularly striking for ZNE, where the use of digitised method to artificially increase noise level may be more succeptible to the different noise profiles.
+This was particularly striking for ZNE, where the use of digitised method to artificially increase noise level may be more susceptible to the different noise profiles.
 These results flag two issues; first, that fine grained noise characterisation is needed to predict behaviour of error mitigation on hardware and second, that without access to the ideal expectation value one needs to validate that error mitigation has succeeded.

-Our benchmarks also include mirrored circuits of a specified class, for which expectation values can be efficiently computed classically for increasing sizes.
-Given a fixed qubit number and depth, mirrored circuits produced, on average, lower relative error of mitigation for both methods compared to un-mirrored circuits from the same class.
-This illustrates that mirrored circuits can provide scalable benchmarks, however, they will generally overestimate the error mitigation performance on similarly sized circuits that are un-mirrored.
+Our benchmarks include mirrored circuits, which can be efficiently classically simulated as the number of qubits grows.
+As such, mirrored circuits provide a useful benchmark of the performance of error mitigation, particularly when classical simulation of their un-mirrored counterparts is inaccessible.
+We observe that, given a fixed qubit number, depth, shot budget and device, mirrored circuits typically produced a lower average relative error of mitigation for both ZNE and CDR compared to un-mirrored circuits from the same class.
+This illustrates that mirrored circuits give an upper bound on the relative error of mitigation.
+This feature remains constant across devices, circuit classes and schemes, and so it gives a way to infer when EM will not produce improved results.